-As of December 31, 2002 the line item "Residual interest in securitizations" on the Company's Consolidated Balance Sheet includes residual interests in both term and warehouse securitizations.
-As of December 31, 2003 the line item "Residual interest in securitizations" on the Company's Consolidated Balance Sheet represents the residual interests in certain term securitizations but no residual interest in warehouse securitizations, because the Company's warehouse securitizations were restructured in July 2003 as secured financings.
-Subsequent term securitizations in September 2003 and December 2003 were also structured as secured financings.
-The warehouse securitizations are accordingly reflected in the line items "Finance receivables" and "Warehouse lines of credit" on the Company's Consolidated Balance Sheet, and the term securitizations are reflected in the line items "Finance receivables" and "Securitization trust debt."
+As of December 31, 2004 and 2003 the line item "Residual interest in securitizations" on the Company's Consolidated Balance Sheet represents the residual interests in certain term securitizations that were accounted for as sales.
+Warehouse securitizations accounted for as secured financings are accordingly reflected in the line items "Finance receivables" and "Warehouse lines of credit" on the Company's Consolidated Balance Sheet, and the term securitizations accounted for as secured financings are reflected in the line items "Finance receivables" and "Securitization trust debt."
 The "Residual interest in securitizations" represents the discounted sum of expected future releases from securitization trusts.
 Accordingly, the valuation of the residual is heavily dependent on estimates of future performance.

-The key economic assumptions used in measuring all residual interests in securitizations as of December 31, 2003 and 2002 are included in the table below.
-The pre-tax discount rate remained constant at 14%.
+The key economic assumptions used in measuring all residual interests in securitizations as of December 31, 2004 and 2003 are included in the table below.
+The Company has used an effective pre-tax discount rate of 14% per annum except for certain collections from charged off receivables related to the Company's securitizations in 2001 and later, where the Company has used a discount rate of 25% per annum.

-2003 2002 Prepayment speed (Cumulative) 18.1% - 22.1% 19.8% - 22.9% Credit losses (Cumulative) 11.8% - 18.0% 10.0% - 15.4%
+2004 2003 Prepayment speed (Cumulative) 20.0% - 30.5% 18.1% - 22.1% Net credit losses (Cumulative) 13.0% - 20.5% 11.8% - 18.0%